DCPollard94/knossoscemeteries/README.md

 This repository contains the data and code for the paper:

-> Pollard, Dominic (2021). *Family Fortunes: A Quantitative Analysis of the Early Iron Age Cemeteries of Knossos*.
+> Pollard, Dominic (2021). *All Equal in the Presence of Death?
+A Quantitative Analysis of the Early Iron Age Cemeteries of Knossos*.
 Name of journal/book, <https://doi.org/xxx/xxx>

 The pre-print available is online here:

-> Pollard, Dominic (2021). *Family Fortunes: A Quantitative Analysis of the Early Iron Age Cemeteries of Knossos*.
+> Pollard, Dominic (2021). *All Equal in the Presence of Death?
+A Quantitative Analysis of the Early Iron Age Cemeteries of Knossos*.
 Name of journal/book, Accessed 21 May 2021.
 Online at <https://doi.org/xxx/xxx>

 ### Repository contents